luciacasc/polaritonic_index/README.md

 ## **Theoretical background** <a name="theory"></a>

 **Polaritonic Index (PI)** is a computational tool designed to analyze and classify excitations in hybrid systems composed of a metal nanoparticle and one or more molecules.
-By examining transition density file, PI can differentiate between metal, molecular and "hybrid" excitations (these could be polaritonic or charge transfer excitations).
+By examining transition density file, PI can differentiate between metal, molecular and "hybrid" excitations (polaritonic or charge transfer excitations).

 **Excitation Analysis**